International School Award

 Impact the activity had on the community

-• The Architectural garden has been designed specifically for students by students, so they have full overship and were empowered to create independently using their own ideas not led by their teacher.
+• The Architectural garden has been designed specifically for students by students, so they have full ownership and were empowered to create independently using their own ideas not led by their teacher.
 We are confident that when completed it will not only improve the school environment, but as it is being created in an area of the school that is away from the main social spaces it will also provide a quiet space for students to use.

 • Japanese cultural Appreciation festival – to celebrate Japanese culture through serving Japanese range of dishes served on Geta serving boards created by the students.
 Through researching Japanese culture and etiquette they learned about similarities and differences between the two cultures.
 They were able to appreciate the diversity of everyday living.